-What Really Happens If You Don't Set Your Phone to Airplane Mode When Flying?
+What Really Happens With the Plane if You Don't Set Your Phone to Airplane Mode When Flying?

-There are really good reasons for keeping your phone on airplane mode, but probably not what you think
+There are really good reasons for keeping your phone on airplane mode, but they are probably not what you think

 Does a Cell Phone Interfere with a plane's navigation?

 Some people believe that a cell phone interferes with the equipment on a plane primarily responsible for navigation.
 But it's never been proven that this is the case.
 Systems on aircraft are crafted to some pretty high standards and are shielded to prevent outside interference.
 Still, just because a phone hasn't been responsible for causing interference doesn't mean it's not possible.